ubbh/ubbh.github.io/about.md

 permalink: /about/
 ---

 My name is Bohang.
-I am a conputer science student at UB.
+I am a computer science student at UB.

 ### More Information